-- 4.1 We believe that this school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, spiritual and moral development of the individual child; enabling all children to thrive. - 4.2 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
-We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to.
-We recognise that both mental and physical health are relevant to safeguarding and the welfare of children. - 4.3 We recognise that all adults within the school, including permanent staff, supply staff, temporary staff, volunteers, parents and governors, have a full and active part to play in protecting our students from harm and need to understand and be competent in safeguarding practices in school and receive training, support and information to achieve this. - 4.4 We will work pro-actively with parents to build a solid understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.
+- 4.1 We believe that this school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, spiritual and moral development of the individual child; enabling all children to thrive. - 4.2 We recognise the importance of providing an environment within our school that will help children feel safe and respected and the importance of enabling children to talk openly and to feel confident that they will be listened to.
+We also recognise that both mental and physical health are relevant to safeguarding and the welfare of children.

+- 4.3 We recognise that all adults within the school, including permanent staff, supply staff, temporary staff, volunteers, parents and governors, have a full and active part to play in protecting our students from harm and need to understand and be competent in safeguarding practices in school and receive training, support and information to achieve this. - 4.4 We will work pro-actively with parents to build a solid understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.
+As a starting point, wherever possible, we will always discuss concerns with parents / carers and seek consent to share information.